+ The next Meat Free Week will be held on 23-29 September 2019 +

-Meat Free Week challenges participants to give up meat for seven days and raise funds for a great cause.
+Meat Free Week challenges participants to try a plant-based menu for seven days and raise funds for a great cause.

 Going meat free for one week creates a great opportunity to start thinking about how much meat you eat and the impact eating too much meat can have.

 Everyone is invited to take the Meat Free Week challenge and discover how easy it is to make little changes that can create a big difference.

 Delicious recipes are just the start.

 Challenge yourself, your family, your friends and colleagues to give up meat for seven days.